Zeres-Engel/Surfing-Stock/README.md

   Based on the analysis of the main components we are interested in, we can build features using the following approaches:

-  1. Adding values based on the strongest energy cycles:
+  1. Adding values based on the most vital energy cycles:
     -Median
     -Rank
     -Variance
     -Mean
     -Standard Deviation

-  2. Scaling the values using a normalization method such as StandardScaler to bring the data closer to a normal distribution.
+  2. Scaling the values using a normalization method such as StandardScaler brings the data closer to a normal distribution.

   3. Feature engineering the data by taking a rolling window of 7 days to predict the next day's value.